 As of macOS 11 Big Sur, we recommend BlackHole by Existential Audio.
 This guide will cover how to install and set up BlackHole for use with Streamlabs Desktop.

 Click here for BlackHole’s Github page, where you can find instructions on how to download the installer.
 Once you have the .pkg file downloaded, open it, and you should see this:

 Follow the instructions to finish installing, entering your password when prompted.

 Step 2: Setting up a Multi-Output device.

-There are several different ways to utilize the features that BlackHole offers, however for the scope of this article and Streamlabs OBS, in particular, we’ll only cover setting up a Multi-Output device so that you can capture and monitor desktop audio.
+There are several different ways to utilize the features that BlackHole offers, however for the scope of this article and Streamlabs Desktop, in particular, we’ll only cover setting up a Multi-Output device so that you can capture and monitor desktop audio.

 - Open the “Audio MIDI Setup” utility.

 - Click the Plus (+) button in the bottom left corner and click Create Multi-Output Device.